Telling Lies (song)

 "Telling Lies" is a song by English singer-songwriter David Bowie, written and released for downloading and as a single in 1996 and later included on his 21st studio album, Earthling (1997).
-The song was initially an Internet-only release, and was the first-ever downloadable single by a major artist.
+The song was initially an Internet-only release and was the first-ever downloadable single by a major artist.
 No music video was produced for the song.

 Three versions of "Telling Lies" were released on Bowie's official website beginning 11 September 1996 – one version for each of three weeks.
 According to issued press releases, over 300,000 people downloaded the original release.
 Two months later, it was released as a single by BMG.

 Background

-Released in November 1996, three months ahead of the album, Bowie launched the single with an online chat session, where he and two other people pretending to be him answered questions from the audience (Bowie told the truth; the other two "told lies").
+Released in November 1996, three months ahead of the album, Bowie launched the single with an online chat session, where he and two other people —Reeves Gabrels and Pat Briggs— pretending to be him answered questions from the audience.
+Bowie told the truth; the other two "told lies".
 The chat audience was asked to vote on which chat personality was the "real" Bowie; according to a transcript of the chat session, the "real" Bowie came in first, although a contemporary source claimed he ended up coming in third, with Bowie saying of his 3rd place showing "I was answering as honestly as was necessary or appropriate.
 I guess a public figure is anybody you want to make him.
 Obviously I'm not the figure that people think I am.
 So it was kind of gratifying [to not come in first in the voting]."

-Internet Release
+Internet release

 For me and for people like Prince who have an overwriting dilemma, I thought [releasing music online] would be a perfect way to unload material [that the record company won't release]'.